wpswings/wallet-system-for-woocommerce/README.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of Wallet System For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type "Wallet System For WooCommerce" and click Search Plugins.
+In the search field type "Wallet System for WooCommerce" and click Search Plugins.
 Once you've found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =

-The manual installation method involves downloading our Wallet System For WooCommerce and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our Wallet System for WooCommerce and uploading it to your web server via your favourite FTP application.
 The WordPress contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 = Updating =